obiwanjacobi/Zsharp/docs/types/range.md

 # Range

-A Range encapsulates a range of indices and optionally a step value.
+A Range encapsulates a range of indices and optionally a step value or a sequence of numbers.

 Given an array of integers: